hlascelles/samudra/_posts/explore/2020-10-04-waste_disposal_methods.md

 show_meta: false
 ---

-There are different waste disposal methods.
+Waste disposal can be done in many different ways.
 Thermal treatment methods significantly reduce the volume of the waste and destroy all pathogens present in it.
-Thermal treatment methods allow to recover the calorific value of the waste in a form of energy, hence they are often referred to as waste-to-energy or energy-from-waste.
+These methods allow to recover the calorific value of the waste in a form of energy, hence they are often referred to as waste-to-energy or energy-from-waste.
 [Incineration][1], waste combustion in the presence of oxygen, is the only method currently widely used on an industrial scale.
-Other methods, gasification and pyrolysis, are known as advanced thermal treatment methods.
+Other methods, pyrolysis, gasification and plasma arc gasification, are known as advanced thermal treatment methods.
 Thermal treatment methods, similarly to landfilling, are not a substitute for recycling, composting or anaerobic digestion; these methods are used to treat waste that cannot be used otherwise.